Do Go On - 443 - The Theft of The Scream

 Yeah.

-Does feel like they should have realized that though, don't
+It does feel like they should have realised that, though, don't you reckon?

 Yeah.